How can sugar be bad? It grows on a cane, and makes the “medicine go down”!

-But first, a brief, (very brief) lesson about what sugar is and what happens to it in your body: When you consume foods containing carbohydrates and fats, they are broken down in your blood to glucose.
+But first, a brief, (very brief) lesson about what sugar is and what happens to it in your body: When you consume foods containing carbohydrates and fats, they are broken down in your blood to form glucose.
+Glucose is sugar in your blood basically.
 Glucose triggers the pancreas to produce insulin, which is a hormone that allows the glucose to be used in all your cells so you can think, move around, go to work… basically “live”.

 There are sugars that are present in fruits and vegetables and then there are “added sugars”.
 Added sugars are present in all processed foods: store-bought breads, cakes, cereals, granola bars…anything that was “made” by anything other than nature.

 Added sugars are the problem.
 Cancer cells thrive on sugar and insulin.
 (In fact, a diabetes medicine is being studied because it’s suspected of reducing cancer risk)

 Remember that pancreas I mentioned that produces insulin?
 That pancreas, which lies right next to it’s buddy and friend the liver, works hard every day responding to the food you eat.
 Foods that allow the blood sugar to rise slowly (vegetables, fruits, whole grains) give the pancreas ample time to produce insulin to effectively handle the sugar in your blood and get it into the cells so your body can function in a healthy way.